 Data

 The data used in this analysis comes from the 2015 Kaggle reddit competition.
 The dataset contains over 1.7 billion posts from the month of May, 2015.
-Features available in the original dataset include subreddit labels (used as the classification label), the text of the post, as well as metadata about the post including its timestamp and the number of post up-votes and down-votes.
+Features available in the original dataset include subreddit labels (used as the classification label), the text of the post, as well as metadata about the post, including its timestamp and the number of up-votes and down-votes the post received.

 The original dataset was subsetted to span five subreddit categories.
-Of this subset, only post with positive scores were kept, with the assumption that posts with positive scores which received more up-votes than down-votes were less likely to exhibit significant label noise.
-The dataset used in the analysis included just over 1 million posts across five categories, with the number of posts ranging from 139 thousand to 305 thousand posts per category.
 These five categories were chosen to make the task more tractable by selecting five distinct categories where domain specific vocabularies would be less likely overlap.
-These categories are:
+Of this subset, only post with positive scores were kept, with the assumption that posts with positive scores (i.e. posts which received more up-votes than down-votes) were less likely to exhibit significant label noise that would undermine the interpretability of the results.

+The final dataset used in the analysis includes 1,004,560 samples from five sub-reddit categories.
+The counts by label as follows.